History of Montreal

 A fortress named Ville Marie was built in 1642 as part of a project to create a French colonial empire.
 Ville Marie became a centre for the fur trade and French expansion into New France until 1760, when it was surrendered to the British army, following the Montreal Campaign.
 British immigration expanded the city.
 The city's golden era of fur trading began with the advent of the locally owned North West Company.

-Montreal officially became a city in 1832.
+Montreal was incorporated as a city in 1832.
 The city's growth was spurred by the opening of the Lachine Canal and Montreal was the capital of the United Province of Canada from 1844 to 1849.
 Growth continued and by 1860 Montreal was the largest city in British North America and the undisputed economic and cultural centre of Canada.
 Annexation of neighbouring towns between 1883 and 1918 changed Montreal back to a mostly Francophone city.
 The Great Depression in Canada brought unemployment to the city, but this waned in the mid-1930s, and skyscrapers began to be built.

 World War II brought protests against conscription and caused the Conscription Crisis of 1944.
 Montreal's population surpassed one million in the early 1950s.
 A new metro system was added, Montreal's harbour was expanded, and the St. Lawrence Seaway was opened during this time.
 More skyscrapers were built along with museums.
 Montreal's international status was cemented by Expo 67 and the 1976 Summer Olympics.
 A major league baseball team, the Expos, played in Montreal from 1969 to 2004 when the team relocated to Washington, DC.
 Historically, business and finance in Montreal were under the control of Anglophones.
 With the rise of Quebec nationalism in the 1970s, many institutions relocated their headquarters to Toronto.